• About

 Or, to be more grammatically correct, “with whom I would like to have lunch.”
 So, now that’s out of the way, here’s the list and why:

 The Dalai Lama.
 I’ve always found him to be such a jolly fellow.
 Always smiling.
 Very caring and gentle.
 I’d probably mention my long-ensuing fascination with the Himalayas and the Buddha’s teachings.
 I’d mention I’ve seen Seven Years in Tibet several times.
 I’d ask him to read my post from early 2015 titled “The Pursuit of Happiness,” about the life of Peyangky, a nine-year-old Buddhist monk in Bhutan.
 I’d like to discuss with him the Bodhisattva’s teachings, and ask how can there be so many similarities with the morals and ethics presented in Bible and yet the purported spiritual outcomes are so different.
 I’d also ask what good is the cycle of reincarnation if you never know you’re reincarnated?
-And yes, I’d have to eventually mention that I’d been a fan of the Seattle grunge band Nirvana, and ask if was that wrong.
+And yes, I’d have to eventually mention that I’d been a fan of the Seattle grunge band Nirvana, and ask facetiously of course if he thought that was wrong.

 William Shakespeare.
 My collection of The Complete Works, I’ll never get through.
 There may be a comment made hinting about his authorship being in question, now a legitimate field of scholarly inquiry.
 I’ll mention that I saw Richard Burton portray his best Hamlet at the Lunt-Fontanne Theatre on Broadway.
 I’d ask if he liked being known in literary history simply as “The Bard,” and if those frilly, starchy Elizabethan collars were terribly uncomfortable.